I Decline Myself

-I Decline Myself is one in a series of books Declensions and Conjugations) concerning the underlying linguistic nature of selfhood.
-The compounding translucent pages build an image (in the form of words) of the self.
+I Decline Myself is one in a series of books (Declensions and Conjugations) concerning the underlying linguistic nature of selfhood.
+The compounding translucent pages of texts build a visual image of the self.
 As we peel away these pages and constructions with what are we left?

-Archival digital prints on translucent paper, 33cmsW x 30cmsH, handmade, softcover, screw-bound, limited-edition book.
+Archival digital prints on translucent paper, handmade, softcover, screw-bound, limited-edition book.
+33cmsW x 30cmsH , 18pp.